The Legal 500

 A review of the UK Bribery Act ten years on

-The session will mark the 10th anniversary of the Bribery Act and look at its impact on businesses – large and small, and whether it provides a clear framework for managing risk and giving legal advice.
+The session marked the 10th anniversary of the Bribery Act and looked at its impact on businesses – large and small, and whether it provides a clear framework for managing risk and giving legal advice.

-The panel will consider the Act’s impact on businesses operating globally and whether small and medium enterprises face a greater burden.
+The panel considers the Act’s impact on businesses operating globally and whether small and medium enterprises face a greater burden.

-The session will also look at how its provisions are being enforced and the impetus to modernise the law on corporate criminal responsibility in light of the creation of the strict liability corporate offence of failing to prevent bribery, and whether greater guidance and support is needed.
+The session also looks at how its provisions are being enforced and the impetus to modernise the law on corporate criminal responsibility in light of the creation of the strict liability corporate offence of failing to prevent bribery, and whether greater guidance and support is needed.

-Last but not least, the panel looking at future developments both in the UK and internationally.
+Last but not least, the panel looks at future developments both in the UK and internationally.

-Both Legal Business and Paul Hastings are proud to bring together expert in-house and private practice lawyers for what promises to be an insightful webinar.
-The panel will comprise senior in-house counsel from leading household names: Anglo American, BAE Systems, GSK and Unilever, all highly experienced in anti-corruption, compliance and regulation, and business integrity; and private practice lawyers from Paul Hastings with decades of experience in anti-bribery and corruption, including at the Organisation for Economic Cooperation and Development (OECD).
+Both Legal Business and Paul Hastings are proud to bring together expert in-house and private practice lawyers for an insightful webinar.
+The panel comprised senior in-house counsel from leading household names: Anglo American, BAE Systems, GSK and Unilever, all highly experienced in anti-corruption, compliance and regulation, and business integrity; and private practice lawyers from Paul Hastings with decades of experience in anti-bribery and corruption, including at the Organisation for Economic Cooperation and Development (OECD).

-The panel will be moderated by Legal Business’ Tom Baker.
+The panel was moderated by Legal Business’ Tom Baker.

 Richard Price is the group general counsel and company secretary and a member of the group management committee of Anglo American plc, one of the world’s largest mining companies.
 Anglo American has a globally diversified range of mines and exploration properties across a number of commodities including copper, diamonds (through De Beers), platinum, iron ore and coal.
 Prior to joining Anglo American Richard was a corporate partner at a leading international law firm where he practiced as a New York qualified lawyer in London, Singapore and Toronto.
 In private practice, he advised clients in relation to capital markets offerings (raising well in excess of $50bn), disclosure issues, corporate governance, compliance and mergers and acquisitions.
 At Anglo American, Richard is responsible for legal affairs and corporate governance and managing the global legal and company secretarial teams.